volkanagun/SentencePartitioning/README.md

    - Euclidean: A distance metric.
 It uses Euclidean distance to for the selected sentences.
 If the similarity is high, the sentence is discarded.
    - KL : A distance metric for distributions.
 It uses KL-divergence between the candidate sentence distribution from all the set and the distribution of the selected sentence.
 If the difference is low, the sentence is discarded.
    - Entropy: It uses information entropy to select the sentences.
 It is similar to LM but uses consequtive words.
+3. Scoring methods:
+   - Average soring: The average selection scores of the previously selected sentences is used as a threshold for deciding on the selection of new candidate sentences.
+   - Majority voting: The selection scores of set of selection methods are used as a majority voting schema.
+Only when the majority of the decisions selects the candidate sentence, then the sentence is selected.

+Along with these selection choices, several other parameters such as embedding size, window length of the language model, maximum dictionary size, cluster size (k-nn)   are stored in SampleParams class.